AmakeSasha/esp-iot-framework/components/esp_iot_framework_device/KCONFIG.md

 # Kconfig esp_iot_framework_device

 This section describes the `esp_iot_framework_device` configuration parameters.
-All settings are available in the `idf.py menuconfig` configuration utility within the `ESP IoT framework Device` menu.
+All settings are available in the `idf.py menuconfig` configuration utility within the `ESP IoT Framework, DEVICE` menu.

 ---